kevm66/4thYearProject_Happy/README.md

-# 4thYearProject_Happy
-Happy - Mental Health App
+# 4th Year Project: Happy - The Mental Health App

 Description:
 - Happy is an app that allows users to record their current emotions and relate them to other